02loveslollipop/TankAgentController/auth_service/README.md

 # Auth Service

 This service handles user authentication for the TankAgentController system.
-It provides endpoints for user registration, login, token issuance/refresh, and token verification using JWT.
+It provides endpoints for login, token issuance/refresh, and token verification using JWT.
 The service is built with FastAPI and uses MongoDB for user storage.

 ## Project structure
 - `main.py` - Application entrypoint and router registration